conchyliculture/webwatchr/README.md

 Basically, just make a new `sites-enabled/mysite.rb` using one of the two examples below then overwrite the `get_content()` method.

-Also override the `to_html()` method if you want to change how the new content will be shown to you.
+Use `@parsed_content` which is a Nokogiri parsed HTML document.
+Checkout `sites-available/dhl.rb` which is a simple example.

-You can use `@parsed_content` which is a Nokogiri parsed HTML document.
+Also override the `to_html()` method if you want to change how the new content will be formatted.

 ### The interesting content is a String